 - Riding only on formed roads and tracks designated for horse riding.

 - Not allowing horses to enter or remain in or near natural watercourses.
 Cross natural watercourses at designated crossing points only.

 - Not allowing horses to graze on vegetation.

 - Tethering horses at hitching sites or resting areas only for short periods to minimise soil erosion and compaction.

 - Ensuring horses’ coats, hooves and equipment are free of seeds before entering the park to avoid spreading weeds.

 See the guidelines on caring for parks for more information about protecting our environment and heritage in parks.

-The department manages this park under the Nature Conservation Act 1992.
+The Queensland Parks and Wildlife Service manages this park under the Nature Conservation Act 1992.